 Here in WA glass is currently crushed and used in our roads as it’s economically not viable to transfer it down to South Australia’s glass smelter.
 (WA doesn’t have any yet.).
 The glass recovered from electronics could not be used in the South Australia smelter as this smelter produces beverage glass, which has a different compositional makeup than that recovered from glass found in electronics.

 Glass to glass recycling is the best option for recovered glass when looking at the process in isolation, however, factors such as logistics and market demand weaken this argument.
-We have found recycling glass into construction aggregate the best option available to us in here in WA, however, should a better process become available we would welcome it with open arms.
+We have found recycling glass into construction aggregate the best option available to us in here in WA.

 While paper and cardboard are not common items in e-waste, we receive these materials in the form of packaging.
 We separate and bale the recovered paper and cardboard and work with third parties to transport the material over east or overseas where it will be made into new packaging.